Southern Preparatory academy

 Andrew Morris

 Andrew Morris, a 2024 graduate of Southern Union State Community College, discovered his passion for electronics at a young age.
 He began working with computers at just 12 years old, sparking a lifelong interest in building and repairing them.
 This passion led him to pursue an Associate’s degree in Computer Information Systems, making him the first in his family to earn a college degree after two challenging years of study.
 Dedicated to his craft, Andrew enjoys sharing his knowledge with others who share his interests and continually seeks opportunities to expand his expertise.
+Andrew joined Southern Prep in 2024 as a Technical Specialist and quickly moved into the role of Director in spring 2026.

 MSG Kimberlyn Burns